warpstreamlabs/bento/website/docs/components/inputs/azure_blob_storage.md

 ### `targets_input`

-EXPERIMENTAL: An optional source of download targets, configured as a [regular Benthos input](/docs/components/inputs/about).
+EXPERIMENTAL: An optional source of download targets, configured as a [regular Bento input](/docs/components/inputs/about).
 Each message yielded by this input should be a single structured object containing a field `name`, which represents the blob to be downloaded.

 Type: `input`